japila-books/spark-sql-internals/docs/spark-sql-SparkSessionExtensions.md

 # SparkSessionExtensions

-`SparkSessionExtensions` is an <<methods, interface>> that a Spark developer can use to extend a <<spark-sql-SparkSession.adoc#extensions, SparkSession>> with custom query execution rules and a relational entity parser.
+`SparkSessionExtensions` is an <<methods, interface>> that a Spark developer can use to extend a <<SparkSession.md#extensions, SparkSession>> with custom query execution rules and a relational entity parser.

-As a Spark developer, you use <<spark-sql-SparkSession-Builder.adoc#withExtensions, Builder.withExtensions>> method (while building a new <<spark-sql-SparkSession.adoc#, SparkSession>>) to access the session-bound `SparkSessionExtensions`.
+As a Spark developer, you use <<spark-sql-SparkSession-Builder.adoc#withExtensions, Builder.withExtensions>> method (while building a new <<SparkSession.md#, SparkSession>>) to access the session-bound `SparkSessionExtensions`.

 [[methods]]
 .SparkSessionExtensions API